-The BA (Hons) in Mission and Ministry aims to further extend the training of vocational workers by building on the Certificate and Diploma courses and offering students the opportunity to complete a part-time degree in six years.
+The BA (Hons) in Mission and Ministry aims to further extend the training of vocational workers by building on the Certificate and Diploma courses and offering students the opportunity to complete a vocational degree in three to six years.
 The format is similar to the Certificate and the Diploma, but students will be offered the opportunity to explore their specialist ministry in more theological and missiological depth and will be required to complete a research dissertation.

 BA (Hons) graduates have gone on to further ministry quoting this qualification as significant in their employment both in the Christian sector and in wider circles relating to vocational ministry.